How to Choose KDP Categories in 2026 (And Actually Rank #1)

 Can I change my KDP categories after publishing?

 Yes.
-You can change categories anytime through your KDP dashboard by editing your book's details, or by emailing KDP support to request specific browse categories.
+You can change categories anytime through your KDP dashboard by editing your book's details.
 Changes typically take 24-72 hours to reflect on your product page.
-There's no limit to how often you can change categories.
+There's no limit to how often you can change categories, so test different placements to find what works best.

 How many categories can I have on Amazon?